FOREX-Euro falls on Spanish worries, rising bond yields

 Boris Schlossberg, managing director at BK Asset Management,

-said a Spanish bailout may not help the euro much.
-If Spain bows
+said a Spanish bailout may not ease pressure on the euro.
+If

-to market pressure and asks for help, he said traders may start
+Spain bows to market pressure and asks for help, he said traders

 "Then you have massive risks in the euro zone," he said.
 The